 5. Keep Your Data Close, but Your Data Collection System Closer

 Even when everything is going your way, there is still a lot of work to be done.
-Performing maintenance on your data collection system is crucial, including periodic inspections of cables, sensors and connections, calibrating the sensors and system and watching for deviations in your data.
+Performing maintenance on your data collection system is crucial, including periodic inspections of cables, sensors and connections and the calibration of sensors and the system.